-4 CONCLUSION
+4. CONCLUSION

 A traditional on-premises enterprise network typically leverages on-premises directory services for identity management.
-However, attempts to integrate identity management with cloud solutions in a hybrid environment creates new complexity.
+However, attempts to integrate identity management with cloud solutions in a hybrid environment create new complexity.
 On-premises identity management solutions should be securely and efficiently integrated with cloud solutions to optimize interoperability.
 Nonetheless, this integration process can create various challenges.

 The guidance presented in this document is intended to assist agencies in understanding the potential options for identity management interoperability between on-premises and cloud-based solutions, the complex challenges involved in each, and how to address these challenges.
 It explains the difference between traditional and modern identity architectures, discusses different authentication and authorization mechanisms, and explores additional security considerations associated with identity management.
-It also details various potential components of hybrid identity solutions including authentication, MFA, SSO, FIDO2, password managers, and CBACs.
+It also details various potential components of hybrid identity solutions, including authentication, MFA, SSO, FIDO2, password managers, and CBACs.

-As agencies make decisions regarding which hybrid identity solution(s) to pursue, they can use this document as reference tool to better understands the risks and benefits associated with each option.
-Ultimately, agencies must determine which solution(s) best align with their needs and risk posture.
+As agencies make decisions regarding which hybrid identity solution(s) to pursue, they can use this document as reference tool to better understand the risks and benefits associated with each option.
+Ultimately, agencies must choose the course of action that best suits their needs and risk posture.